krayyalasomayajula/DTE2502/CNNs/basics/batchNorm/README.md

 # CNN basics:
-Effects of batch norm on CNN training.
+Effects of batch norm and dropout on CNN training.